robertodawid/guidelines/_posts/2021-10-01-licensing-data.md

 ---
 layout: post
-title:  "Choosing an open license for a dataset"
+title:  "Choose an open license for a dataset"
 date:   2021-10-01 15:56:25 +0200
 author: Will Usher
 category: data